 "He's only a young man, as you could probably tell by looking at him.
 Barely nineteen years old, and half way across the world from home fighting a war between countries that aren't his.
 He was in here wounded not three days after his arrival, and was transferred, after that, from the platoon he came here with to the home guard."

 "Home guard?"
 Sally asked, sorting the vials Dr Hall passed to her into alphabetical order based on the labels affixed to their sides.

 "Hm?
 Oh yes.
-The garrison based permanently at this encampment" Robin clarified, squinting at one vial in particular before handing it off to his curious assistant and taking up another.
+The garrison based permanently at this encampment, that guards it and its close surrounds" Robin clarified, squinting at one vial in particular before handing it off to his curious assistant and taking up another.
 "Because we're quite the sizeable outpost, we need a standing guard in case we're discovered.
 So far we've been lucky.
 Two raids in almost a year is not bad going."